zinzloun/THM_WriteUP/PT_Path_notes/README.md

 	221 Goodbye.

 Move the file into an adeguate Win box with Immunity Dbg installed (I used Win7x86 vm).
 Before to get the files from ftp serverv remember set the binary mode.
-Perform the usual BOF operations locally, then using the BOF-Assistant you can directly exploit it as follows:
+Perform the usual BOF operations locally, you will notice that the vulnerable input is the second, chat message, so you need to send a string (username) in advance before the exploit.
+BOF-Assistant will help you with that.
+Once discovered the BOF needed information locally you can directly exploit Brainstorm as follows:

 	python3 BOF-Assistant.py  <brainstorm IP> 9999 -e